Internet Banking Agreement

-6.1 You can leave Everyday Offers at any time but this will deactivate Everyday Offers and It’s On Us.
+6.1 You can leave Everyday Offers at any time but this will deactivate Everyday Offers.

 7.1 We’re not responsible for any loss, cost or charge you incur if Everyday Offers is unavailable or affected by an issue that is beyond our reasonable control.

 What are mobile alerts?

 Mobile alerts include any mobile alerts services we offer and any service messages we may send to your mobile phone or other devices, other than those we are required to send by law or a regulator.